myusufcil/5c096438148a4babec80626d65b15850/README.md

 Dagger Hilt (for dependency injection)
 Retrofit + Gson (to pull data and API operations)
 Room (to save favorite movies in device with local database)
-Lifecycle Extensions (to take advantage of lifecycle elements)
 View Binding (to provide easier access to view objects)
 Lifecycle Extensions (to take advantage of lifecycle elements) Navigation (to switch between fragments)